Frankel (horse): 2012: four-year-old season

 Whilst hitherto Frankel had contested races over no further than a mile (eight furlongs) as a two and three-year-old, his four-year-old campaign was expected to comprise some of the premier ten-furlong middle-distance races in the calendar.
 In October 2011 Teddy Grimthorpe, racing manager to Prince Khalid Abdulla, mentioned "the Eclipse and the Juddmonte" as potential targets later in the 2012 season, while it was possible that the horse might contest the Breeders' Cup Mile or Classic at Santa Anita as a final career start.

-Trainer Sir Henry Cecil said in October 2011 that he believed his charge would improve for another winter and that the horse "will get a mile and a quarter very easily".
+Cecil said in October 2011 that he believed his charge would improve for another winter and that the horse "will get a mile and a quarter very easily".
 The Newmarket trainer added: "He's really beginning to grow up.
 You're going to see a better horse next year and he's pretty good as he is."